cityofaustin/Residential-Permitting/_project_steps/1-general-process/consult.md

 * or, a surveyor to get a new survey.

 You can find a surveyor through the [Texas Board of Professional Land Surveying](http://txls.texas.gov).

+### 3. Draw a few simple sketches of your property or home interior

+Sketches give reviewers a clear picture of your project and help them determine if you can continue with your project as planned.
+Please bring two simple sketches of the floor plan and plot plan to your consultation.
+These sketches don’t have to perfect drawings, but they should give the reviewer enough information so they can see the following:

+* the current layout of your property including any existing structures such as your house, pool, or driveway,
+* and the layout of the structure you may be changing, adding, or removing.

+Do your best to label any load-bearing walls or beams.

+See examples of project sketches.

 ---